Skip to content

 Reply function

 Reply function is similar to Say Function, but it has one more extra parameter reply.
-This function applies only to contexts where a message or message id is present.
+This function applies only to contexts where a message or message ID is present.

 typescript